 Also, if you have inflammatory joint or bone diseases like arthritis or osteoporosis, getting adequate gelatin can potentially help you manage inflammation and pain in your joints, and build stronger bones.

 Glycine from gelatin has been found to help with sleep.
 One study found that 3 grams of glycine given to subjects before bedtime produced measurable improvements in sleep quality.
 Many of my clients swear by gelatin as an effective sleep aid without bothersome side effects, in contrast to medications and even natural sleep aids like melatonin, which can sometimes cause grogginess.

 Glycine is also an inhibitory neurotransmitter, which can decrease anxiety and promote mental calmness.
 This is because glycine antagonizes norepinephrine, a stress hormone which causes feelings of anxiety and panic.
 Gelatin can thus help keep you calm and sleeping through the night.

 How to Eat More Gelatin

 The traditional way to get gelatin is from skin, gelatinous meats, and bone broths.
-Those who eat a Paleo or ancestral diet can easily include these foods, but vegetarians will find it difficult to get gelatin from a largely plant-based diet.
+Those who eat a Paleo or ancestral diet can easily include these foods, but vegetarians and vegans will find these health benefits difficult to get from a largely plant-based diet.
 Gelatin is only found in animal foods that come from the body of the animal itself.